How to comply with Working Time Regulations, and protect your employees

 A pro-rata entitlement is given to seasonal or casual employees and others who do not work for a full year, as well as to part time workers.

 If the worker is a home worker or carries out work at home with prior agreement, then working lunches, travel and training are likely to be counted as working time.

 You also need to consider the time employees spend

 When an employee is on call at the workplace, this will constitute working time.
 Only the time spent during the actual provision of services when on call but away from the workplace will count as working time, for example at home on Saturday but ‘on call’.

 Average working hours are calculated over a 17 week period.
 Employees can work more than 48 hours a week as long as the working time does not exceed 48 hours per week when it is averaged out over the 17 week period.
 If your employee has more than one job then their working hours shouldn't exceed more than 48 hours a week on average.

 Employees can offer their employee the following options

-Where an employee is under 18, their hours cannot be averaged and they cannot work more than 40 hours a week.
+Where an employee is under 18, their hours cannot be averaged and they cannot work more than 8 hours per day or 40 hours a week.

 Night workers whose work involves special hazards or heavy physical or mental strain is regulated by absolute limit of 8 hours in any 24 hour period working each day.
 This is not an average.